 If the Board and the highest ranked Firm are unable to negotiate a contract, the Board shall inform the Firm in writing of the termination of negotiations and may enter into negotiations with the Firm ranked next most qualified.
 If negotiations again fail, the same procedure may be followed with each next most qualified Firm selected and ranked pursuant to paragraph a2 above, in order of ranking, until a contract is negotiated or there are no more Firms left with which to negotiate a contract.

-Should the Board fail to negotiate a contract with any of the firms selected pursuant to paragraph a2 the Board may select and rank additional firms, based on their qualifications, and negotiations may continue as with the Firms selected and ranked initially until a contract is negotiated.
+Should the Board fail to negotiate a contract with any of the firms selected pursuant to paragraph a2 above, the Board may select and rank additional firms, based on their qualifications, and negotiations may continue as with the Firms selected and ranked initially until a contract is negotiated.

 At any time, the Board reject any or all proposals in whole or in part, and, as re-advertise for the submission of Statements Of Qualifications.